Phase Noise in RF and Microwave Amplifiers: Experimental Proof

 \subsubsection{Regenerative amplifier}

+The fourth experiment is the indirect measurement of the noise of a regenerative amplifier in the loop of an oscillator.
+According to the \emph{Leeson effect}, the oscillator integrates the phase noise of the sustaining amplifier \cite[Chapter 4]{Rubiola-2008-Cambridge--Leeson-effect}.
+Hence, the flicker noise $(b_{-1})_\text{ampli}/f$ of the amplifier is transformed into frequency flicker, which shows up as a term $(b_{-3})_\text{osc}/f^3$ in the oscillator spectrum.
+The oscillator $(b_{-3})_\text{osc}$ is a constant that can be calculated from $(b_{-1})_\text{ampli}$ and the resonator relaxation time.
+In the case of the delay-line oscillator \cite{Volyanskiy-2008-JOSAB--Optical-delay-line}, \cite[Chapter 5]{Rubiola-2008-Cambridge--Leeson-effect}, the noise transformation takes the form $(b_{-3})_\text{osc}=\smash{\frac{1}{4\pi^2\tau^2}}(b_{-1})_\text{ampli}$, where $\tau$ is the roundtrip delay (20 $\mu$s in our case) of the oscillator loop.

-The fourth experiment is best described by first explaining how the RA came to this work.
-In quite a different research program, Kirill Volyanskiy was investigating on high-spectral-purity photonic oscillators, in which the microwave frequency is set by the delay of an optical fiber \cite{Yao96josab-oeo, volyanskiy2008josab-optical-fiber, Volyanskiy2009phd}.
-Out of a temporary lack of parts he used regeneration to ``double'' (in dB) the gain of an AML812PNB1901 as a replacement for two cascaded amplifiers, and eventually he used the roundtrip time as the bandpass filter that selects the oscillation frequency among the multiples of the base frequency set by the fiber length (50 kHz for 4 km length with refraction index of 1.5, whose delay is $\tau=20$ $\mu$s).
-Kirill came with the spectrum of Fig.~\ref{fig:OEO_RA_Kirill} asking for interpretation.
-Unfortunately, this happened when the other measurements were finished, and for practical reasons we could not measure the RA alone as we did with the other amplifier configurations.
-However, the result fits so well in the theory that it deserves to be included as it is.
+In quite a different research program, a colleague was investigating on high-spectral-purity photonic oscillators in which the microwave frequency is set by the delay $\tau$ of an optical fiber in the oscillator loop \cite{Yao1996josab-oeo, Volyanskiy-2008-JOSAB--Optical-delay-line, Volyanskiy2009phd}.
+At some point he used regeneration to ``double'' (in dB) the gain of an AML812PNB1901 as a temporary replacement for two cascaded amplifiers, and eventually he exploited the frequency response that derives from regeneration as a bandpass filter.
+Then he asked for help in the interpretation of the measured noise, unfortunately, without having recorded the noise of the regenerative amplifier alone.